-The issuer is, however, subject to the FMIA Obligations as discussed above.
+The issuer is, however, subject to the FMIA Obligations.
 Assuming that there is no client relationship between the issuer and the counterparty, the FinSA obligations would, however, not apply.

 Repurchasing shares

 May issuers repurchase their shares directly or via a derivative?